Helvins/GPU_LDPC_Decoding/README.md

 *number_of_gridsize: denotes the size of grid in Stream multiprocessor(SM).
 If this input parameter is omitted, the system will adopt 256 as default;

-*number_of_block:  denotes the size of block in Stream multiprocessor(SM).
+*number_of_block:  denotes the size of thread block in Stream multiprocessor(SM).
 If this input parameter is omitted, the system will adopt 256 as default;